 \subsection{Model building in and beyond scalarization}

 We have covered several models of spontaneous scalarization and their phenomenology for \ns{s} and \bh{s}.
-What they all have in common is that scalarization is triggered by a tachyonic instability, whose threshold is controlled by less than a handful of terms in the action \cite{Andreou:2019ikc}.
-Yet, the properties of the final scalarized configuration depend quite delicately on the nonlinearities and coupling terms that contribute beyond the linear level.
+What they have in common is that scalarization is triggered by a tachyonic instability, whose threshold is controlled by fewer than a handful of terms in the action \cite{Andreou:2019ikc}.
+Yet, the properties of the final scalarized configuration depend on the nonlinearities and coupling terms that contribute beyond the linear level.
 The specific choices of these nonlinear interactions have been shown to crucially affect the stability \cite{Blazquez-Salcedo:2018jnn,Silva:2018qhn,Antoniou:2022agj} and the scalar charge \cite{Silva:2018qhn,Macedo:2019sem,Antoniou:2021zoy,Doneva:2018rou} of scalarized solutions, as well as the cosmological behavior of the corresponding theory \cite{Antoniou:2020nax,Anson:2019uto,Erices:2022bws}.
-Thus it is clear that such choices affect viability and observability of the models.
+Thus, such choices affect the viability and observability of the models.
 As a result, although certain models of scalarization, such as the original DEF model, have been studied fairly exhaustively, the exploration of the broader class of theories that exhibit scalarization, and their phenomenology, has only started.

 Furthermore, one could consider introducing new classes of scalarization based on instabilities that are not tachyonic in nature.
-As discussed in Sec.~\ref{sec:other}, so far success in this direction is limited but it is nevertheless an existing prospect.
-Alternatively, one can abandon the idea of a linear instability quenched by nonlinearities altogether as we discussed in Sec.~\ref{sec:beyond_scalarization}.
-It was recently demonstrated in \textcite{Doneva:2021tvn} that a theory that features a $\varphi^4$ coupling to the Gauss-Bonnet invariant can still have scalarized \bh{s} below a certain mass threshold, although the Kerr solution is linearly stable with respect to (massless) scalar perturbations~\cite{Blazquez-Salcedo:2022omw}.
-Such observation remains true in more general theories, such as Gauss-Bonnet gravity with multiple scalar fields \cite{Staykov:2022uwq}.
+As discussed in Sec.~\ref{sec:other}, success in this direction has thus far been limited, but it is nevertheless an interesting prospect.
+Alternatively, one can abandon the idea of a linear instability quenched by nonlinearities altogether, as discussed in Sec.~\ref{sec:beyond_scalarization}. \textcite{Doneva:2021tvn} demostrated that a theory featuring a coupling to the Gauss-Bonnet invariant with a leading-order expansion with respect to the scalar field that is proportional to $\varphi^4$ can still have scalarized \bh{s} below a certain mass threshold, although the Kerr solution is linearly stable with respect to massless scalar perturbations~\cite{Blazquez-Salcedo:2022omw}.
+This observation remains true in more general theories, such as Gauss-Bonnet gravity with multiple scalar fields \cite{Staykov:2022uwq}.
 This strongly suggests the existence of a class of theories in which scalarization is a purely nonlinear phenomenon.